stream-payments/streampay-marketplace/streampay-store/backend/README.md

 ---

-To seed your medusa store run the following command:
+To seed your StreamPay store run the following command:

 ```
 medusa seed -f ./data/seed.json